sswam/allemande/doc/guide.md

 ### Work in Progess

 - **Image Processing**: We don't have img2img, face transfer, or LoRA training functions yet.
-The AIs can look at reference images for ideas if vision is enabled.
+The AIs can look at reference images for ideas (see AI Vision below).
 - **Document Processing**: We are working on document conversion, vector embedding indexes and RAG to efficiently handle PDF documents and the like.
 It's not done yet.
 - **Notifications**: We're working on AI initiative and notifications, it's not done yet.
 - **Voice Chat**: Voice chat is under development, it's going to be good!